 The study, released earlier this year by Navigant, a consulting firm based in Chicago, says a total of 95 rural hospitals across 26 states have closed since 2010.

-Rural hospitals at risk
+Rural hospitals are at risk in Georgia and across the country

 About 20 percent of rural hospitals – a total of 430 – are at high risk of closure due to their financial situations.
 Their closures would affect 150,000 jobs.
 A range of factors contributes to the growing threat to rural hospitals including: